DavidCramer/pods-frontier/README.md

 You can add or remove layout containers, or rows of containers both vertically and horizontally by hovering near the borders of any layout container and clicking the plus or minus icons.
 Additionally you can rearrange rows by dragging and dropping them.

-By default Pods Templates add to the layout will be populated with WHAT ITEMS?
+By default Pods Templates add to the layout will be populated with all items of the Pod set as the base Pod for this Frontier.
 To modify which items are used to populate the template, you need to add a query container.
 To do this, drag a query into a layout container before the template(s) you want to affect and then click the query container.

 In the query container, you will first need to select a Pod to filter based on.
 Then you can create one or more conditions to limit your items.
 Setting your filters is easy as all options, and comparisons are set from drop-downs.